teosibileau/grafane/README.md

 # Grafane

-A very opionated influxdb client inspired in grafana's query builder.
+A very opinionated influxdb client that uses the [official python client](https://github.com/influxdata/influxdb-python) and is very much inspired in grafana's query builder.

 ## Setup